I quietly set my swim bag down on an empty chair, and surveyed the pool deck.

 “You’ve been sand bagging Bob,” teased Grant the coach.
 He was not complementing my speed.
 He was commenting on my laziness.
-If you ranked humans by the effort they expended, I thought to myself– I had slipped to the middle.
+If you ranked humans by the effort they expended, I had slipped to the middle.
 My best years were behind me.
-Somedays I didn’t give a shit.
-But then again, somedays being mediocre bothered the hell out of me.
+On the surface, I didn’t care.
+But deep down, being mediocre bothered the hell out of me.

 I thrashed across the surface.
 He glided through the water.